bagoflays/BagOfLays-HTML-Pages/README.md

 ![open source download](https://user-images.githubusercontent.com/108637656/199389284-a5ce7728-d7cb-4251-9551-717d4e8da3cb.png)
 2. You atleast need a web browser to run it.
 (Google chrome, Microsoft edge, whatever browser that supports HTML, CSS, and JavaScript.)
 ### Editing it!
-After you have the .ZIP file, extract the file and then you will see a .zip file called "HTML5 pages.zip".
-Extract that too.
+After you have the .ZIP file, extract the file and then you will see a folder called "HTML5 pages".
+Open that.
 And then you have the files!
 But it's not all, you can edit it too.
 Go to the "pages & data" folder, and then you can add a file too.
 ### Open source files